This article was originally published in Portland’s 2016 Soft Power 30.

 When the Global Coalition to Counter ISIS formed in September 2014, it outlined five core areas to concentrate efforts.
 The most prominent is the military action to degrade and destroy the terrorist organisation.
 The other elements include stopping foreign fighters from travelling to join ISIS, cutting off sources of funding, stabilising liberated areas, and strategic communications – or, in the Coalition’s words, “exposing ISIS’s true nature (ideological delegitimisation)”.

 Despite these strands appearing equally weighted on paper, the urgency accorded to each has varied.
 Strategic communications has failed to make the intended progress.
-Undermined by limited funding and a lack of cooperation among partners, the Coalition’s communications work achieved little impact its first year, leaving ISIS’ ideological momentum largely unchecked.
+Undermined by limited funding and a lack of cooperation among partners, the Coalition’s communications work achieved little impact in its first year, leaving ISIS’ ideological momentum largely unchecked.

 Efforts have improved since the Coalition Communications Cell, led by the UK, was created seven months ago.
 It offers a vehicle through which Coalition partners can deliver a unified, coordinated campaign attacking ISIS propaganda and promoting the Coalition’s achievements in the non-military strands.
 But it still faces those same obstacles, which, unless fixed, will continue to hinder anti-ISIS messaging programmes, and diminish the Coalition’s ability to control the narrative.